tobyhodges/rse22-workshop-carpentries-workbench/episodes/workbench.md

 ## Installing the Workbench

 1. Open RStudio
-2. In the console, type the following commands:
+2. In the console, type the following commands to install the workbench and all the required packages:

 ```r
 # register the repositories for The Carpentries and CRAN